enterspeedhq/enterspeed-docs/docs/source-integrations/umbraco-v8/enterspeed-guards.md

 Guards are split by type - content or dictionary item, they serve the purpose of ensuring that data that is about to be ingested into Enterspeed, is successfully validated by predefined or your extended guard rules.

 ## Enterspeed content handling guard
-Our package already includes a single guard - `ContentCultureUrlRequiredGuard`, that ensures that if content for publishing to Enterspeed has culture, it must also have a URL for that specific culture available.
+Our package already includes a single guard - `ContentCultureUrlRequiredGuard`, that ensures that if content for ingesting to Enterspeed has culture, it must also have a URL for that specific culture available.

 To extend guards with your own one, you need to implement the `IEnterspeedContentHandlingGuard` interface.